 I don’t bother making my own purée from fresh pumpkin since I’ve never found it worth the effort.
 Canned pumpkin like Libby’s is lower in moisture and produces a perfectly smooth, flavorful pie.
-I also like this combination of warm spices, but if you’re missing one, can’t find them all at the store, or just don’t like certain spices, feel free to come up with your own blend.—Claire Saffitz
+I also like this combination of warm spices, but if you’re missing one, can’t find them all at the store, or just don’t like certain spices, feel free to come up with your own pumpkin pie spice blend.—Claire Saffitz

 For this recipe, you’ll want to use good-quality, dark-hued honey.
 The more strongly flavored the better, so it stands out against the pumpkin.
 Just don’t use buckwheat or chestnut honey, which are too intense.
 You want to taste it but not be overwhelmed by it.